StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-http-request-endpoint.md

 6. Select :fontawesome-solid-plus: in the **Headers** section to add headers.

     Enter a header key and its corresponding value to include in the HTTP request.
-Headers can be used to send authentication tokens, content types, or other metadata required by the external system.
+The external system requires headers to receive authentication tokens, content types, or other metadata.

     ---